erikvdbergh/WDSWFairDataSprint/DataSprint.md

 ### Applying Linked Metadata to Real life data

+Depending on time, continue with [Part 2 of the linked data exercises](FoodFraudLinkeddata.md).

 ## Uploading to Repositories
 Watch the [presentation](Repositories.pdf) on FAIR repositories given by [Erik van den Bergh](https://github.com/erikvdbergh).